Spotlight on antibiotic resistance

 There are several other projects and networks at Uppsala University aimed at finding solutions to the growing problems associated with antibacterial resistance.

 ReAct is an Uppsala-based international network that has been an key global actor in forming views and approaches to the development of new antibiotics.
 ReAct works with antibiotic resistance from a health system perspective.
 The network cooperates to build up a new business model, in which the public and private sectors work together to solve the scientific difficulties while creating innovative incentives – both financial and otherwise.
 ReAct demonstrates that it is not only research on antibiotic resistance that is strong in Uppsala, but also dissemination of information and public opinion forming.

 Uppsala Antibiotic Center (UAC) is a new centre for research, education and innovation aimed at tackling and finding solutions to the global antibiotic resistance challenge.
 UAC will conduct interdisciplinary research and provide education on antibiotic resistance by involving all three Disciplinary Domains at Uppsala University.
-UAC is being launched in autumn 2016 through an open call for 14 interdisciplinary PhD projects at Uppsala University.
+UAC is being launched in autumn 2016 and since 2017, 14 interdisciplinary doctoral projects at Uppsala University are conducted.

 Contact: Dan Andersson

 Facts – Research initiatives in antibacterial resistance